pedrora/Theory-of-Absolutely-Everything/README.md

 On the top we have the quantum of charge, divided by 2 times the ability for that charge to form _times_ the minimum permissable action _times_ the maximum allowed speed.

+The '2' in the divider is most probably the same '2' in 'L2 norm', representing the efficient and stable norm to perform the transformation.

 This is the coupling constant for C4 -> R4 transformations.

 In ToAE's words: